MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

     break;
 ```

-You can now run the application and execute the `list` operation (although there aren't any counter names to show just yet):
+With this change in place you can run the application and execute the `list` operation (although there aren't any counter names to show just yet):

 ```txt
 > dotnet run